Resolving LDAP Login Errors in Laravel

 ?>

-1. Question: What is LDAP used for in web applications?
+1. What is the purpose of LDAP in online applications?

-4. Answer: You enable LDAP over SSL by configuring your LDAP client in PHP to connect using LDAPS protocol, typically by specifying a URL starting with ldaps://.
+4. By setting up your LDAP client in PHP to connect via the LDAPS protocol, usually by providing a URL beginning with ldaps://, you can enable LDAP over SSL.